 Management Accounts are an altogether different beast.
 If you’ve never produced them before my advice would be to keep them simple (our downloadable template below will help with this!).
 But rest assured you don’t need to be a chartered accountant to create them, maintain them or use them to manage your business.

 If you’re short of time you can get your accountant to produce them for you (at minimal cost) but in reality all you really need to do is make sure that your Management Accounts template (see below) mirrors the same revenue, cost of sales and overhead lines as the Monthly P&L report that your accounting system generates.
-Once the two are in sync its just a question of running the report each month in Xero, Kashflow, Quickbooks or whatever your preferred accounting system is and transposing those “actual” costs into the template below.
-By doing this you’ll have Actuals alongside your Budget and you’ll be totally in control.

 How do you streamline budgeting?